Shadow Priest Artifact Challenge

 , which deals little to no damage.
 However, he will also Tear open rifts to the Nether which spawn

 s.
-During the rest of the fight you'll need to either kill them or kite them, since they move really slow.
+During the rest of the fight you'll need to either kill them or kite them, since they move really slow its easier to kite them.
 After 40 seconds, phase 2 starts.

 During Phase 2,

 starts chasing you again, now healed back to around 68% HP.
 This phase is exactly like Phase 1, but now

 will spawn a